 - Leaders provide the tools and resources needed

 - Group members are expected to solve problems on their own

-- Not ideal in situations where group members lack the knowledge or experience they need to complete tasks and make decisions.
+- It is not ideal when group members lack the knowledge or experience to complete tasks and make decisions.

 - Lack of feedback

 Example of a Free-rein Leadership Style

 A marketing manager exemplifying a free-rein leadership style with his employees when:

 - The marketing manager’s objective for a new product line is to increase brand recognition and customer loyalty.

 - Assigns the campaign’s budget and deadline and allows his employees to choose their own responsibilities, tasks, and methods for achieving the objective.